-GCSE HISTORY Paper 2 Section B/A: Norman England, c1066-c1100 Interpretations Booklet Interpretation A for use in answering Question 01 Interpretation A An interpretation of the Domesday Book.
-Adapted from an article by David Roffe in 'History Today', in 2007.
-The Domesday Book was put together from a survey which William ordered in 1085.
-The reasons for such a huge survey have always been debated.
-It has been seen as a list of taxes paid, taxes owed, a reassessment of taxes, a record of land ownership, a plan of a new feudal society for Norman England, confirmation of Norman rule and more.
-It is clear that the survey had more than one purpose.
-William demanded that information about land ownership and local government be supplied but his most urgent need in 1085 must have been for cash.
-5 END OF INTERPRETATIONS Copyright information For confidentiality purposes, from the November 2015 examination series, acknowledgements of third-party copyright material are published in a separate booklet rather than including them on the examination paper or support materials.
-This booklet is published after each examination series and is available for free download from www.aqa.org.uk after the live examination series.
+GCSE HISTORY Paper 2 Section B/A: Norman England, c1066-c1100 Interpretations Booklet Interpretation A for use in answering Question 01

+Interpretation A An interpretation of the legal system under the Normans.
+Adapted from 'The Norman Conquest' by Hugh Thomas, 2008.
+The Normans did not bring a revolution to the English legal system.
+They wanted to keep the system mainly the same, and only made changes little by little.
+The Normans wrote existing laws down, but introduced Forest law and murdrum, as well as altering the law of inheritance.
+The Normans kept the Anglo-Saxon courts but added the court of the local lord.
+To decide who was guilty, the Normans continued to use ordeals but brought in trial by battle.
+5 END OF INTERPRETATIONS Copyright information For confidentiality purposes, all acknowledgements of third-party copyright material are published in a separate booklet.
+This booklet is published after each live examination series and is available for free download from www.aqa.org.uk.
 Permission to reproduce all copyright material has been applied for.
 In some cases, efforts to contact copyright-holders may have been unsuccessful and AQA will be happy to rectify any omissions of acknowledgements.
-If you have any queries please contact the Copyright Team, AQA, Stag Hill House, Guildford, GU2 7XJ.
-Copyright © 2019 AQA and its licensors.
+If you have any queries please contact the Copyright Team.
+Copyright © 2023 AQA and its licensors.
 All rights reserved.